A Rebel in Gaza: Behind the Lines of the Arab Spring, One Woman’s Story

 In Gaza, the intimate and the political are bound together, one does not go without the other.
 One can not imagine, living in France, the hell that life can be in Gaza for a free woman.
 To overcome it requires extraordinary willpower and courage, because Asmaa al-Ghoul has received and still receives an incredible number of threats. […] A political but at the same time sensual book, intersected by the glow of guava trees and olive trees, the scent of strong tea and jasmine.

 Asmaa al-Ghoul is a Palestinian journalist and author.
 Born in 1982 in the Rafah refugee camp in the southern part of the Gaza Strip, and the eldest of nine siblings, Asmaa grew up in a society dominated by political strife, corruption and male chauvinism, but also by an incredible humanity.
-Described by The New York Times as a woman “known for her defiant stance against the violations of civil rights in Gaza,” Asmaa al-Ghoul is currently living in Southern France working on her next book and continues to write articles about Gaza for Al-Monitor, while maintaining a large social media following on her self-styled channel, where she has delivered some of her most important breaking news.
+Described by the New York Times as a woman “known for her defiant stance against the violations of civil rights in Gaza,” Asmaa al-Ghoul is currently living in Southern France working on her next book, while maintaining a large social media following on her self-styled channel, where she has delivered some of her most important breaking news.
 She has reported and authored articles for, among others, the Washington D.C.-based Al Monitor, Al Ayyam, Al Quds, Amine, and opened the Palestinian office for the Emirati magazine Woman of Today.
 At the age of 18, Al-Ghoul won the Palestinian Youth Literature Award.
-In 2010, she received a Hellman/Hammett award from Human Rights Watch, aimed at helping writers “who dare to express ideas that criticize official public policy or people in power.”
-In 2012, Al-Ghoul was awarded the Courage in Journalism Award by the International Women’s Media Foundation.
+In 2010, she received a Hellman/Hammett grant from Human Rights Watch, aimed at helping writers “who dare to express ideas that criticize official public policy or people in power.”
+In 2012, Al-Ghoul was awarded the Courage in Journalism Award by the prestigious International Women’s Media Foundation.
 She currently works for Al Monitor, a Washington D.C. based media site specializing in the Middle-East and lives in Southern France, where she is writing her next book.

-Selim Nassib was born in Beirut in 1946.
-He is a journalist for Libération.
+Coauthor Selim Nassib (b.
+1946), a Franco-Lebanese writer, is a journalist for Libération.
 A connoisseur of the Middle East, he is the author of the novels I Loved You for Your Voice and The Palestinian Lover (Europa Editions).
+He lives in Paris.